kerimoyle/libcellml-tutorials/tutorials/combine2020/tut1_createGateModel.rst

 .. container:: dothis

-    **1.a** The first step is to create a `Model` item which will later contain the component and the units it needs.
+    **1.a** The first step is to create a :code:`Model` item which will later contain the component and the units it needs.
-    Use the :code:`Model` create function to make a new instance.
+    Use the :code:`create` function to make a new instance.

 .. container:: dothis